 What is my responsibility when I know that a person is sinning within the church?

-The church that I attend has been hit with past and present members being charged by the law for pedophilia: one member has received a seven year jail sentence; there is a women who once worked in the church's children home for orphans and I know she has been having sex with boys, she escaped the courts by have a good legal team.
+The church that I attend has been hit with past and present members being charged by the law for pedophilia: one member has received a seven-year jail sentence; there is a woman who once worked in the church's children home for orphans and I know she has been having sex with boys, she escaped the courts by having a good legal team.

 The church has done nothing, as she is the sister-in-law to one of its elders, I believe the Lord has taken her husband's mind as he, at age fifty, doesn’t know anything and now lives in a mental hospital.

 Should I openly expose her and bring it to the attention of the Church or let her go on sinning?

 The question if you know a person is sinning what is your responsibility?

 This is one of those questions that I could take in so many directions and still will feel that I didn't fully answer all the issues raised.